simongydvandy/Song-Rec-Project-for-CS-3262/README.md

 # Song Recommendation Project — CS 3262 Applied Machine Learning
-Link for our project on Git Hub: https://github.com/simongydvandy/Song-Rec-Project-for-CS-3262
+Link for our project on Git Hub: https://github.com/simongydvandy/Song-Rec-Project-for-CS-3262 It has all the data and codes we used for the project as well as this Readme final analysis report.

 **Team:** Simon (Yiding) Gou (`gouy`) · Xizhi Li (`lix71`)